annedorko/mindfulqueer/_posts/2018-01-22-controlling-time.md

 I can’t wait to be checking back in around days 90, 180, and 365... just to see how far I’ve come.

 – The Mindful Queer

+<small>* For those of you who are snarky, I simply mean we all get 24 hours in a day each day 😉</small>